Docs Menu

 Note

 This page describes text query capabilities for self-managed (non-Atlas) deployments.
-For data hosted on MongoDB Atlas, MongoDB offers an improved full-text query solution, Atlas Search.
+For data hosted on MongoDB Atlas, MongoDB offers an improved full-text query solution, Atlas Search and a vector search solution, Atlas Vector Search.

 This page describes the $text operator for self-managed deployments.